Who can make a nomination?

 What happens once the nomination has been submitted?

-• The FFN programme officer and one other appointed judge will both visit each nominated farm in Summer months.
+- The FFN Network officer and member of the Executive Committee and founder of Farming for Nature Brendan Dunford will both visit each nominated farm in the Summer months.
 They will collect relevant farm info/feedback, score each farm along various pre-agreed criteria and carry out a comparative assessment between all of the nominees.

 What we ask of our Ambassadors is that they should: